Taking on Black Friday in a cost-of-living crisis

 Beware of aggressive marketing

-We have never been subjected to such a flood of products, and there is still so little regulation on the kind of psychological warfare that retailers can wage on our overstimulated minds.
+Never in human history have we been subjected to such a flood of products – and there is still so little regulation on the kind of psychological warfare that retailers can wage on our overstimulated minds.

 With automated emails and AI algorithms, we can end up being targeted thousands of times a day, with adverts that have been tailored specifically to tempt us.